Kamaal Dhamaal Malamaal: Plot

-The insinuating cry of every man, woman and child in this village when they see Johnny Belinda is all about it.
+The insinuating cry of every man, woman, and child in this village when they see Johnny Belinda is all about it.
 Johnny is afraid of everything and everyone.
-Born into the household of David, a local farmer and being the only son, Johnny does what he's best at to help his ailing father.
+Born into the household of David, a local farmer, and being the only son, Johnny does what he's best at to help his ailing father.
 Nothing, other than buying lottery tickets every week.
-The only thing going in his life is his love for Maria the daughter of the village's biggest gangster and sworn enemy of David.
-Peter, armed with three herculean sons, goes to all ends to make sure Maria and Johnny never marry, until one day, hope comes in the form of a silent, strong but always-hungry man, Kallu a.k.a.
+The only thing going on in his life is his love for Maria, the daughter of the village's biggest gangster and sworn enemy of David.
+Peter, armed with three herculean sons, goes to all ends to make sure Maria and Johnny never marry, until one day, hope comes in the form of a silent, strong, but always-hungry man, Kallu, a.k.a.
 Sam.

 One sudden day, Johnny and his family find Kallu in their well.
 They get him out and feed him dinner.
-Next day, Kallu and Johnny go to the market, where Peter's sons were beating Johnny.
+The next day, Kallu and Johnny go to the market, where Peter's sons were beating Johnny.
 Kallu saves Johnny and beats the goons in return.
 A friend of Johnny's asks him if Kallu is his lost brother, Sam.
 With the question, Johnny gets an idea to have Kallu act as his brother and bodyguard.
 Johnny convinces Kallu to be his brother Sam and tells him the story of his family history.
 Johnny introduces Kallu to his family.
-The family, in long wait of their lost son, accepts Kallu as their lost son, Sam.
+The family, in long wait for their lost son, accepts Kallu as their lost son, Sam.

 Kallu assumes the identity of Sam.
 With the help of his brother Sam, Johnny starts influencing the entire village.
-Sam also works hard in the farm and helps the family earn good livelihood.
+Sam also works hard on the farm and helps the family earn a good livelihood.
 He is well accepted in the family.
 With the arrival of Sam, good days come to the family.
 One day, a person tells Johnny's friend that he has seen Kallu in a Kolkata jail, convicted of rape and murder of a woman.
-Johnny tries to convinces his family that Kallu is not Sam but a rapist and murderer.
+Johnny tries to convince his family that Kallu is not Sam but a rapist and murderer.
 David, however, says that Sam has already told him the story of his going to jail.
-Johnny asks Sam to tell one thing which he has not told of Sam as part of his family history.
-Sam asks for a mango tree which was there.
+Johnny asks Sam to tell one thing which he has not told Sam as part of his family history.
+Sam asks for a mango tree, which was there.
 This convinces the family that Kallu is actually Sam.
 They in turn throw away Johnny out of home.